humza-sheikh/humza-sheikh/README.md

 > For appointment-heavy businesses like dentists, HVAC, salons, and restaurants.
 AI voice agents that handle inbound calls, book appointments, and actually pick up the phone.

 **VoiceAround.io** - Real-Time Voice Transformation
-> Takes a caller’s voice and maps it to a templated voice profile in real-time.
-Built specifically for overseas cold calling agencies.
+> Takes the users voice and maps it to a templated voice profile in real-time.
+Built specifically for content creators.

 ---